-Do your neighbours have gates and what styles have they chosen?
+Do your neighbours have electric gates and what styles have they chosen?

 Which of their gates do you think work in the area and which do you think should be somewhere else?

-As different woods, metals and plastics all lend themselves to varying gate construction methods, each has a strong bearing on how the finished gates will look.
+As different woods, metals and plastics all lend themselves to varying swing gate and sliding gate construction methods, each has a strong bearing on how the finished gates will look.